 Mr. Andrew Young, United States Ambassador to the United Nations, has proposed an 'International Food?

-Mr. Andrew Young, United States Ambassador to the United Nations, has proposed an 'International Food Corps' of volunteers to fight world hunger.
+Background: Mr. Andrew Young, United States Ambassador to the United Nations, has proposed an 'International Food Corps' of volunteers to fight world hunger.
 Speaking at the 19th conference of the UN Food and Agricultural Organisation (FAO) in Rome on Monday (14 November), he said a volunteer corps working within the existing development agencies would be a 'creative challenge to the problems of bureaucracy'.

 SYNOPSIS: The organisation has a memberships of 144 countries and its aims are to fight malnutrition and hunger.
 The FAO serves as a co-ordinating agency for development programmes involving agriculture, forestry and fisheries and helps developing countries promote educational and training schemes.
 This year the conference was opened by FAD Director General Edouard Saouma of Lebanon, who praised particularly the achievement of the Chinese.